 As you start to look at your extracurriculars for medical school, you may start worrying that you don’t have enough clinical experience.
 How much is enough?

-We take questions directly from the Nontrad Premed Forum and answer them here on the podcast to help you on your journey to becoming a physician.
+As usual here on the OldPreMeds Podcast, we’re taking this week’s question directly from the Nontrad Premed Forum and answering it to help you on your journey to becoming a physician.

 I’m currently prepping for the MCAT and working as an administrator for neurology service at a hospital in the city where I live.
 Any thoughts are gratefully received.”